 Time spent in a rehabilitation center is critical for an addict trying to recover from addiction, whether that was to illicit drugs or alcohol.
 A sober companion may be advised to accompany these individuals when pink cloud sobriety ends and they are returning home from the rehab.
 The National Institute on Drug Abuse found that between 40% and 60% of patients admitted to a drug rehab will relapse after they are released.
 Read further to know the role of personal companions during recovery and aftercare and how they can reduce the risk of relapse.

-What Is A Sober Companion?
+Who Is A Sober Coach?

 Sober Companion Services

-Thus, a large number of individuals who are recovering from an addiction will likely also experience signs of depression and other mental illnesses.
-The sober living companion that may be assigned to the individual will also often be able to assist with these problems.
+The National Alliance on Mental Illness explains that an estimated 50% of those who have a mental illness like depression will turn to certain types of substances, including drugs and alcohol, at some point.
+Thus, many individuals who are recovering from an addiction will likely also experience signs of depression and other mental illnesses.
+The sobriety coach that may be assigned to the individual will also often assist with these problems.
 They will offer the person someone to talk to when needed.
-They will also offer a support system that may be useful for the individual to recover successfully and to manage depression, anxiety, and related symptoms effectively.
+They will also provide a support system that may be useful for the individual to recover successfully and to manage depression, anxiety, and related symptoms effectively.

 Differences Between A Sober Escort & Companion

 When looking to have someone accompany a patient on their way home and support them during the initial months after they have gone through a rehabilitation program, it is essential to note that several types of treatments are offered.
 Sobriety escorts and sobriety coaches are terms often used in this context, but these are not the same professionals.
 It should, however, be noted that there are cases where a sober companion may act as an escort as well.